gloveboxes/Raspberry-Pi-Kubernetes-Cluster/README.md

 2. On each SD Card create an empty file named **ssh**, this enables SSH login on the Raspberry Pi.
     * **Windows:** From Powershell, open the drive labeled _boot_, most likely the _d:_ drive, and type `echo $null > ssh; exit`.
 From the Windows Command Prompt, open drive labeled _boot_, most like the _d:_ drive, and type `type NUL > ssh & exit`.
     * **macOS and Linux:** Open terminal from drive labeled _boot_, type `touch ssh && exit`.
-3. On the Kubernetes Master SD Card, add a **wpa_supplicant.conf** file with your WiFi Routers WiFi settings.
+3. On the Kubernetes Master SD Card, add a **wpa_supplicant.conf** file to the SD Card _boot_ drive with your WiFi Routers WiFi settings.

     ```text
     ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev